 Christian Education Team

 Behind our church building and beautiful grounds stands the hard work of the trustee team.
 Trustees are elected lay members of the congregation who bring knowledge and enthusiasm to the stewardship of our facilities.
 They work to keep the brick-and-mortar aspect of our church intact so the weather stays out and the heat stays in.
 We are not a church that values extra bells-and-whistles; our physical framework provides ample space for us to come together for worship and fellowship, and for community groups to come in to find meeting space.
 On any given day you may find a trustee painting, changing light bulbs or filters, in the office negotiating a lease on equipment, planning a new capital project, or authorizing bill payments.
 Trustees work closely with our pastor and congregation to keep all systems running smoothly.
 Interested in stepping up to get involved?
-Contact any current trustee: Mats Engstrom, Tony Kimble, Brian Johannssen, or Jacki Cooper.
+Contact any current trustee: Mats Engstrom, Brian Johannssen, Jacki Cooper, Todd Lovejoy or Caren Carpenter.

 Worship & Ministry

 Our church services connect us with meaning and inspiration as we pray together listening for God in our lives.
 Services may be outside in our garden chapel at sunrise or inside the sanctuary lit by candlelight; celebrating a baptism or confirmation; or joining us in communion or comfort.
 We come together in time-honored traditions and fresh perspectives.
 This team’s reach goes beyond on-site logistics that support our pastor and minister of music, to serving people’s individual needs at home for care, comfort and compassion.
 Worship & Ministry offers so many opportunities to make a difference in the life of the church, starting with single tasks that can be worked around even the busiest schedules.
-Betsy Chatterton Schalkham, chair of Worship & Ministry, would love a chance to find a way to put your God-given talents to use in serving others.
+The Worship & Ministry team would love a chance to find a way to put your God-given talents to use in serving others.

 This is the team where you’ll see our faith in action in service to others.
 Technically, there are three elected lay members on the team.
 Realistically, the entire congregation mobilizes whenever the mission team puts out the call for help.
 Whether a call for warm coats, hot meals, supplies for backpacks, home repairs, or a party for children in foster care, we make it a priority to share God’s bounty.
 This team is so effective at making the most of every donation that we have earned the support of people and businesses that have no connection at all to our church, but believe in what we do.
 If you would like to help out – no church membership necessary – we have projects in town, in downtown Danbury, in Appalachia and many places in between.
 Contact Sue Webb to find out where the need is most urgent, and how you can help.
 It doesn’t take much time or money to make a big impact, and you’ll be surprised how good it feels to make a difference.